bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 # In the MVC:
 ## Why it should not be in controller or view?

-Because they are hard to
+Because they are hard to:

 * test
 * maintain